alessandro-somigli/java-timer-cli/README.md

  - add the timer to the PATH environment variable like this: C:\path\to\timer\Timer\src
  - restart your pc
  - go to the console and type `timer -t 60`.
 A timer of 60 seconds should start counting.

+# Docker
+ - download the repository and enter in the directory
+ - open the terminal
+ - type `docker build -t timer .`
+ - type `docker run timer -t 60`.
+A timer of 60 seconds should start counting.

+The sounds are still not working properly from docker but changes are coming soon.